The Best Affordable Online RN-to-MSN Programs

 Program Length

-Online programs are often more flexible than those offered in person, allowing students to work at their own pace.
-Whether an RN holds an (ADN) or a bachelor’s, RN-to-MSN programs typically require 36 credits within 2-3 years for completion.
-However, the total length can vary, especially if a student completes the program on a part-time basis.
+Online programs are often more flexible than in-person programs, allowing students to work at their own pace.
+RN-to-MSN programs typically require 36 credits within 2-3 years for completion.
+However, the total length can vary, especially if a student completes the program part time.

 School NCLEX Pass Rate

-A program’s National Council Licensure Examination (NCLEX) passing rate provides prospective students with insight into how successfully the school prepares its graduates for the exam.
-The ACEN and CCNE incorporate first-time student pass rates in accreditation status.
-The rate can signal the program’s strength.
+While RN-to-MSN graduates do not have to take the exam, a program’s National Council Licensure Examination (NCLEX) passing rate provides prospective students insight into how the school prepares its graduates for licensure.
+The ACEN and CCNE incorporate first-time student pass rates into accreditation evaluations.
+The NCLEX pass rate can signal the program’s strength.

 School Graduation Rate

 Graduation rates provide applicants with insight into how committed a school is to student success.
-These rates are calculated based on the number of students who graduated within a certain time period.
-While the flexibility of online programs may impact this calculation, it still indicates their students’ success.
+These rates are calculated based on the number of students who graduated within a certain period.
+While the flexibility of online programs may affect this calculation, it still indicates their students’ success.

 Online Learning Format and Requirements